This small park in the southern Oregon coastal town of Port Orford boasts big views and a rich wartime history.

 Today, the compound is listed in the National Register of Historic Places and the Crew Quarters is a museum.
 Take time to inspect the station’s legendary, unsinkable 36-foot motor lifeboat.
 Inside the museum, you can see historical artifacts and interpretive accounts of the station’s history that help make the past come alive.

-The museum, operated by the Cape Blanco Heritage Society, is open May 1-Sept 30 Wednesday - Monday 10 a.m.-3:30 p.m (closed Tuesdays).
+The museum, operated by the Cape Blanco Heritage Society, is open 10 a.m. - 3 p.m.
+Thursday, Friday and Saturday.
 Entrance is free (donations gladly accepted).

 The park’s main trails—the Cove, Tower and Headland trails—begin at the museum.
 From a viewpoint on the Cove Trail, watch for remnants of the stairway to Nellies Cove.
 The boathouse, which sheltered two 36-foot motor lifeboats, burned down in the late 1970s.
 You can still see its pilings and breakwater structures as well as portions of a rail-mounted carriage used to launch the boats into the cove.